haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 ## In-Person Attendance

 In-person attendance is now full.
-Please watch this space for information about free online participation.
+For those who have already registered, practical details are listed below.

+## Free Online Participation

+We will be using Zurihac's Discord server as a chat platform and livestreaming YouTube.
+Please fill out [this registration form](https://www.surveylegend.com/s/4z94) by June 5 in order to participate.
+Links to streams will be posted to the Discord server.

 ## The Workshop